frankcohen/ReflectionsOS/Devices/Sox/sox_project_notes.md

 6) The board needs a uart, using the same provided on the HiLetGo ESP32 dev board CP2102-GM. https://lcsc.com/product-detail/USB-ICs_SILICON-LABS-CP2102-GMR_C6568.html USB connector at 180 degrees from ESP32 antennae for layout.
+Use Micro-USB A.

 7) GPS module uses AT6558 running 3.3 volts.
 Breadboard shows connected to 5 volts due to a requirement of the GPS breakout board.
 The breadboard uses the GPS + BDS